roman-milk/roman-milk.github.io/teachers-discipline.md

+===

- ****** Teacher's Discipline Ch.
-04 ****** bytom6432© (This is a fantasy written for fun.
+(This is a fantasy written for fun.
 All characters are age 18 and over.
 If you do not enjoy spanking, humiliation and some fetish please do not read, as you will not enjoy the story.
 Thank you.)